kicaj29/aws/S3/readme.md

 # Limits

-* Max object size is 5TB.
+* Max object size is 5TB but **S3 has unlimited storage**
 * If uploading more than 5TB, must use "multi-part upload".
+* Cannot partially update objects - even we change only one bite we have to upload the whole object (such limitation does not exist in EBS - EBS can store a single file in multiple blocks and then only selected blocks are updated).

 # Security